Andre-Codes/bereans_blog/propositions.md

 This index lists the propositions from G.N.H.
 Peters' *The Theocratic Kingdom* that have been discussed in our blog posts.

+> Note: Posts that are part of the main prop-by-prop study are highlighted

 {% assign all_props = "" | split: "" %}
 {% for post in site.posts %}
   {% if post.propositions %}